 If you were to start saying no – you may not think that people would think about you the way I describe my friend.
 What we don’t realize is that if we say no to some people or obligations, it opens up our lives to be present and say YES to the right people and experiences.

-Here are 5 Simple Steps to Uncover Your Stress About Saying “No”.
+Here are 5 Simple Steps to Uncover Your Guilt About Saying “No”.

 Do you have a friend or family member giving you guilt or is the guilt coming from you?